Family Tree Builder

 Build a complete family tree with privacy and power

-Kunbaa's Family Tree Builder is a modern alternative to public genealogy platforms.
-Whether you're moving from another tool or starting from scratch, it helps you map parents, siblings, partners, and extended branches while keeping your data under your control.
+Kunbaa's Family Tree Builder is a modern alternative to public genealogy platforms and private spreadsheets.
+Whether you're moving from another tool or starting from scratch, it helps you map parents, siblings, partners, children, and extended branches while keeping your data under your family's control.

 Why families choose Kunbaa over social networks